guillermocubells/rope-partner/ideas.md

 POST /auth/register /user/userId
 GET /user/:userId

-GET /search -> List of trips that are being searched
+GET /search -> List of trips that are being searched --> Maybe for later

 GET /trip/:tripId -> Single Trip Information | By types, and by level GET /trip/add -> Add a new trip to the collection